 - Use pickleballtournaments.com software (automatic USAPA member verification and data linked for ratings)

 - Submit Results Report

-The Tournament Director or sponsoring club must complete and submit a USAPA Tournament Standard Sanctioning Application at least 60 days prior to the scheduled event.
+The Tournament Director or sponsoring club must complete and submit a USAPA Tournament Standard Sanctioning Application at least 30 days prior to the registration opening date.
 The USAPA Tournament Coordinator is responsible for approving or denying all sanctioning requests.